 Data Center Migration Project Plan

-So, you want to migrate your data center.
+So, you are looking for tips on data center migration and the steps it takes to effectively migrate from one location to another.
 You may be asking yourself: “how important is thorough planning, anyways?”

 If you ask companies like Samsung and AT&T that lost literal billions as a result of easily preventable data center mistakes, the answer is “very.”